 Overcome Department Silos

-In addition to a dedicated privacy incident management tool, the privacy team needs access to and collaboration from other teams.
+In addition to a dedicated incident management tool, the investigation team needs access to and collaboration from other teams.
 Personal data protection increasingly affects a broad number of functional teams: Security, Compliance, Records Management, Billing etc. But each team has their own processes and often their own tools.

 And what should be a seamless connection between teams quickly becomes a fragmented process: the incident management scramble.